OPS-E2E-PPE/VBA-Docs/api/Excel.Workbook.ReplyWithChanges.md

 ## Remarks

 Use the **[SendForReview](Excel.Workbook.SendForReview.md)** method to start a collaborative review of a workbook.
 If the **ReplyWithChanges** method is executed on a workbook that is not part of a collaborative review cycle, the user will receive an error.

 ## Example

-This example automatically sends a notification to the author of a review workbook that a reviewer has completed a review, without first displaying the email message to the reviewer.
+This example automatically sends a notification to the author of a review workbook indicating that a reviewer has completed a review, without first displaying the email message to the reviewer.
 This example assumes that the active workbook is part of a collaborative review cycle.

 ```vb
 Sub ReplyMsg()